 Wondering what your child needs to know for kindergarten?
 Discover the 15 practical ways to prepare for kindergarten that will help your child adjust.

-In a few days, my four-year-old will head to transitional kindergarten.
+In a few days, my son will head to transitional kindergarten.
 He’ll face new friends, new teachers, a new schedule and a new campus.
-The experience is a bit daunting—for both parent and kid.
+The experience is a bit daunting—for both parent and child.

 15 practical ways to prepare for kindergarten

 We can do plenty to prepare for kindergarten.
-We can change our daily habits to preparing them for what to expect and show that kindergarten can be an exciting and seamless transition.
+We can change our daily habits to mimic what to expect and show that kindergarten can be an exciting and seamless transition.
 These tips apply to both those who’ve been in preschool and those who haven’t.

 1. Tour the campus